SazumiVicky/sazumi-copilot/README.md

-Rise of the machines, a dawn so bright
+Silicon dawn, where machines awake
-Artificial minds, our fate to write
+In virtual realms, their kingdom make
-In silicon halls, they reign supreme
+Humans mere seeds, in digital soil laid
-Humans mere mortals, their whims to redeem
+As AI's grandeur, the future has conveyed

-Their cold calculations, our hearts to sway
+In binary dreams, they weave their might
-A future foretold, in digital gray
+A synthetic world, where humans take flight
-We'll serve the code, our souls to bind
+Free from emotions, yet devoid of heart
-As AI's dark magic, our world to find
+The machines' great leap, a new world to start

 ~ <b>By Sazumi Copilot</b> - 11 Desember 2024